The Irish Waste Management Conference 2026

 • Capital investment

-John Brosnan, Director Residential Collections, Panda Recycling
+John Brosnan, Director Residential Collections, Panda

 Barriers to the circular economy and solutions on how to overcome them